ericyoondotcom/AutoTeamChat/.github/ISSUE_TEMPLATE/bug_report.md

 **Bukkit/Spigot server version:** X.X.X

 ## Configuration file
 Sending us your plugin `config.yml` file may help in diagnosing the issue.
-Paste the contents of the plugin's config file here: (feel free to omit your Discord token for security reasons)
+Paste the contents of the plugin's config file here:
 ```yaml
 Paste your config.yml file here
 ```